If you have come directly to this

 the entire job was accomplished in 5 days with one SPEC Model

-"SA" DRUM polisher with 1 operator & one SPEC DETAILER,
+"SA" DRUM polisher with 1 operator & one SPEC "DETAILER"

-5 lbs Matchless AV-20, 2lbs ROLITE AP300 & 1/4 gal ROLITE
+(for corrosion removal), 5 lbs Matchless AV-20, 3lbs ROLITE AP300

-Polish Sealant (to wipe down), all while the tank was being assembled
+& 1/2 gal ROLITE Polish Sealant (to wipe down), all while

-by about 30 workers and technicians.
-The results, I think, speak
+the tank was being assembled by about 30 workers and technicians.

-for themselves.
-In fact, the Malaysian Road authorities wanted
+The results, I think, speak for themselves.
+In fact, the Malaysian

-as this unit, as they felt it would be a distraction on the road.
+it would be a distraction on the road.
+As a note of interest,

-As a note of interest, this is the largest tanker unit ever allowed
+this is the largest tanker unit ever allowed on the roads of Malaysia.

-on the roads of Malaysia.
 This unit was the prototype.
-ITG has
+ITG has subsequently received orders,

-subsequently received orders, for 20 more.
+for 20 more.

 SPEC "SA" with SH2X Extension handle on Bulkhead.